Spain’s coronavirus deaths leap; Prince Charles now infected

 Italy has been the hardest-hit nation in Europe with more than 69,000 infections and 6,800 deaths.
 Authorities are investigating if a hotly contested Champions League soccer game in Milan in February poured rocket fuel on the crisis that is overwhelming Italian hospitals.
 Italian doctors are being forced to choose who will receive desperately needed ventilators and who won’t.

-Germany’s parliament was set to approve later in the day a series of measures that will allow the government to offer aid totaling more than 1 trillion euros ($1.1 trillion) for the country of 83 million people.
+Germany’s parliament approved a series of measures to allow the government to offer business aid totaling more than 1 trillion euros ($1.1 trillion) for the country of 83 million people.

 There are signs that drastic measures to keep people away from one another can push back the spread of the illness and flatten the infection curve.
 In China’s Hubei province, where the outbreak was first spotted late last year, started lifting its lockdown.